 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove:

-- a) battery
+- a. battery

-- b) SD card

-- c) base cover
+- b. base cover

+- c. keyboard trim

-- d) keyboard
+- d. keyboard

+- e. hard drive

-- e) palmrest
+- f. palmrest

-- 3. Perform the following steps as shown in the illustration:

-- a) Disconnect the WLAN cable from the system board [1].

-- b) Unroute the WLAN cables from the slot [2].
+- 3. Unroute the WWAN and WLAN cable from the slot.

-- c) Remove the screw that secures the heatsink to the computer.

-- 4. Perform the following steps as shown in the illustration: Disconnect the antenna cables from the wireless solution. - a) Disconnect the LVDS cable from the system board [1]. - b) Unroute the cable from the slot [2]. - c) Remove the screws and pull the antenna cables from the holes on the base chassis that secure the display assembly to the computer.
+- 4. Perform the following steps as shown in the illustration: - a.
+Remove the screw that secures the display assembly cable to the computer [1]. - b.
+Lift the tab that secures display assembly cable to the computer [2]. - c.
+Lift the tab securing the display assembly to the computer [3]. - d.
+Disconnect the cable from the computer [4].

+5. Pull the antenna cables from the holes on the base chassis that secure the display assembly to the computer.

-Remove the screws that secure the display assembly to the computer and lift the display assembly from the computer.
+- 6. Perform the following steps as shown in the illustration: - a.
+Remove the screws that secure the display assembly to the computer [1]. - b.
+Lift the display assembly from the computer [2].